 - B.S.in Geology, Utah State University

-Rick Bass was born in Fort Worth, Texas, U.S., the son of a geologist, and he studied petroleum geology at Utah State University.
+Rick Bass was born in Fort Worth, Texas, U.S., the son of a geologist and an elementary school teacher.
+He studied geology at Utah State University.
 He grew up in Houston and started writing short stories on his lunch breaks while working as a petroleum geologist in Jackson, Mississippi.
-In 1987, he moved with his wife, the artist Elizabeth Hughes Bass, to the remote Yaak Valley, where he works to protect his adopted home from roads and logging.
-Rick serves on the board of both the Yaak Valley Forest Council and Round River Conservation Studies.
-In 2011 Rick moved from the Yaak area of Montana to Missoula, Montana.
+In 1987, he moved with his wife, the artist Elizabeth Hughes Bass, to the remote Yaak Valley, where he works to protect his home from roads and logging.
+Rick serves on the board of both the Yaak Valley Forest Council and Save the Yellowstone Grizzly.
 He continues to give readings, write, and teach around the country and world.
-He lives in Montana with his family.

 The Ninemile Wolves, Houghton Mifflin Harcourt